SueYavuz/Data_Analytics/README.md

 # statistic
-this repo is summary of my notes from data analytics boot camp by Clarusway 2022.
+this repo is summary of my notes from data science boot camp by Clarusway 2022.